markmead/old.markmead.dev/content/blogs/how-to-auto-add-blogs-to-dev-to-with-nuxt.md

 From here you'll want to edit the posts and adjust the formatting, the main issue comes with code sections.
 It's worth adding categories as well so you can increase the chance of your blog post being seen.

-There's some major benefits to handling posts this way:
+There are some major benefits to handling posts this way:

 - Speed of uploading
-- Auto "originaly published on yourwebsite.com" at the top of the DEV.to post
+- Auto "originally published on yourwebsite.com" at the top of the DEV.to post
 - You can use your website URL as the canonical URL